kwinzig/PerfektesDinnerCrawler/README.md

 To install Scrapy use:
 ```
 pip install scrapy
 ```
-Clone the repository and run:
+Clone the repository and go to the projects root folder.
+Then run:
 ```
 cd perfektesDinner/

 python runspider.py
 ```